bytezyme/phoebe-shelves-clt/README.md

 ## Instructions

 The following provides an overview of how to use the script.
-Currently, the tools are unavailiable via PyPI.
-You can download scripts by cloning to your device.
+Currently, the tools are unavailiable via PyPI, but you can utilize the scripts by cloning the repository to your device.

 ### General Usage

 ```console
 owl_shelves_clt <mode> <optional-flags>
 ```

+At any point during the interactive prompts, you can utilize Ctrl-C or Ctrl-D to safely close the program without modifying any files.

 ### Installation and Configuration